KnightMafiaLau/grant-framework/applications/ezswap-application.md

 ### Overview

-> Please provide the following:

-- **Name:** EZswap, a NFT DEX protocol
+- **Name:** EZswap, an NFT DEX protocol
 - **Brief Description:** EZswap is a NFT DEX protocol using AMM model
-- **Relationship to EOS Network / Antelope:** Referred by EOS Team, helping EOS network to build a more sustainable NFT ecosystem
+- **Relationship to EOS Network / Antelope:** Referred by EOS Team, expanding our protocol through EOS EVM to help more NFT and Gamefi project build a sustainable ecosystem.
 - **Reason for Interest:** Expanding to more gaming system.

 ### Project Details

-EZswap is a platform for users to trade NFT with AMM model, and we also provide custom NFT launchpad, Web2 auth wallet and on-ramp solutions helping projects to gain more users and liquidity.
-The key formula for our AMM model is x\*y=k.
-We've already provided swap pool, which allows users to create liquidity pool for ERC-721 and ERC-1155 NFTs, with a factory contract on ETH mainnet and poligon.
+EZswap presents a groundbreaking protocol allowing users to trade NFTs through the Automated Market Maker (AMM) model.
+We further provide a customizable NFT launchpad, a Web2 auth wallet, and on-ramp solutions designed to bolster project growth by enhancing user engagement and liquidity.
+GameFi platforms can capitalize on the EZswap protocol to develop an on-chain NFT trading marketplace.
+This approach not only incentivizes users to supply liquidity for their NFTs, but also offers them the opportunity to partake in protocol fees and in-game tokens, thereby strengthening a more resilient gaming ecosystem.

+Presently, the vast majority of GameFi projects rely on the order book model for NFT trading.
+This model, unfortunately, often falls short in terms of efficiency and fails to enhance the gaming ecosystem holistically.
+Within the context of the EVM ecosystem, sudoswap has been a pioneer in integrating NFTs with the AMM model.
+However, sudoswap primarily functions as a third-party marketplace and falls short of offering in-game integration.

+EZswap is dedicated to empowering GameFi projects, providing them with extensive optimization including a launchpad, staking features, and token emission based on liquidity.
+These features aim to assist GameFi projects in harnessing greater value from their player base, onboarding next billions of users to web3.

 ### Ecosystem Fit